browserengineering/book/book/http.md

                 "Host: {}\r\n\r\n".format(self.host)) \
                .encode("utf8"))
 ```
+The `send` method just sends the request to the server.[^send-return]

-There are a few things to note here that have to be exactly right.
+There are a few things in this code that have to be exactly right.
 First,
 it's very important to use `\r\n` instead of `\n` for newlines.
 It's
 also essential that you put *two* newlines `\r\n` at the end, so that
 you send that blank line at the end of the request.
 If you forget
 that, the other computer will keep waiting on you to send that
 newline, and you'll keep waiting on its response.[^literal]

+[^send-return]: `send` actually returns a number, in this case `47`.
+    That tells you how many bytes of data you sent to the other
+    computer; if, say, your network connection failed midway through
+    sending the data, you might want to know how much you sent before
+    the connection failed.

 [^literal]: Computers are endlessly literal-minded.